brijr/payload-ab/README.md

 1. In the Payload admin, navigate to any collection with A/B testing enabled
 2. Go to the "A/B Testing" tab
-3. Toggle "Enable A/B Testing"
+3. Toggle "Enable A/B Testing" to start creating your variant
+4. Fill in your variant content (all fields are optional)
-4. Optionally set a PostHog Feature Flag Key (or one will be auto-generated)
+5. Optionally set a PostHog Feature Flag Key (or one will be auto-generated)
-5. Modify your variant content as needed (all content is automatically copied from the main content when you first enable A/B testing)
 6. Save the document

-## PostHog Integration

-This plugin integrates with PostHog to provide analytics and feature flag functionality:

-1. **Feature Flags**: Each A/B test uses a PostHog feature flag to determine which variant to show
-2. **Analytics Events**: The plugin automatically tracks which variant is shown to users
-3. **Experiment Results**: View experiment results in PostHog's experimentation dashboard

-For more information on setting up experiments in PostHog, see the [PostHog documentation](https://posthog.com/docs/experiments/installation).

-## Advanced Configuration Options
+## Advanced Configuration

 ### Plugin Options